Key Takeaways

 Monitor Moisture 👀

-Stay vigilant!
-Keep a watchful eye on your compost's moisture levels.
+Stay vigilant and keep a watchful eye on your compost's moisture levels.
 The squeeze test is your trusty guide: grab a handful, give it a squeeze!
 If your compost doesn't have the consistency of a wrung-out sponge, you'll need to make some small adjustments:

 Crafting Compost: Final Steps 🌍